Shorya-Singh/Deep-Learning-Identifying-Motifs-of-Tumour-Tissue-Architecture/timelog.md

 * *1 hour* Reinitialized the DEC setup with weights from previous pretraining

 ### 31 Oct 2021
-* *1 hours* Troubleshoot the clustering in which I used PathologyGAN representations as input
+* *1 hour* Troubleshoot the clustering in which I used PathologyGAN representations as input